7 Real-Life Team Building Examples from Successful Companies

 At Salesforce, team building takes the shape of service.
 Their 1-1-1 model dedicates 1% of employee time to volunteer work—and teams often do it together.
 Whether it’s tree planting or mentoring youth, these shared experiences build empathy and spark connection far outside office walls.

 The structure is simple.
 The impact is lasting.
-Teams walk away gaining a sense of purpose and a deeper understanding of each other through doing something that matters.
+Teams walk away with a sense of purpose and a deeper understanding of each other through doing something that matters.

 4. Pixar – Daily Notes That Foster Creative Trust